Hand Kind Hand Cleaner

 dry, very grippy but smooth", I was told.
 "That is

 what the skin's acid mantle feels like when it is not being

 disrupted, basically bringing back your natural grip and skin

-That slippery feeling is not the product but the skin
+That slippery feeling is not the product but the skin intensely

-Big difference between a moisturizer and a true skin treatment.
+a moisturizer and a true skin treatment.
 No industrial hand

 cleaners use this process."

 See?
-I told you someone has done a lot of
+I told you someone has done a lot of thinking

-immaterial if the stuff didn't work, but it does.
+the stuff didn't work, but it does.
 It has a slight citrus smell

 that is pleasant without being over-powerful.
 I'm glad it doesn't

 have the heavy perfume scent of other hand cleaners, or the

 bad I haven't used it since.